Get It on the Floor

-"Get It on the Floor" is a song by American hip hop recording artist DMX, released as the second single from his fifth album Grand Champ (2003).
-The song features vocals and production from longtime collaborator, American record producer Swizz Beatz.
+"Get It on the Floor" is a song by American rapper DMX, released as the second single from his fifth album Grand Champ (2003).
+The song features vocals and production from longtime collaborator, Swizz Beatz.
 The song peaked at No. 57 on the Billboard Hot R&B/Hip-Hop Songs chart, No. 43 on the German Singles Chart and No. 34 on the UK Singles Chart.